walterxie/beast2stats/README.md

 The vertical lines are major releases of BEAST 2 core.

+The data was collected at the first day of each month.
 But there were two packages not included in this summary because the source code was not available by then.

 ## The detail